Ukratic/Siganto/README.md

 - Coarse doppler correction (essentially a diagonal frequency shift)
 - Down or Up Sampling (by ratio of an integer >1)
 - Cut part of the signal in time (enter a value or by cursor selection ; the latter only works reliably on spectrogram)
-- Modify parameters for transitions (phase, frequency) & persistence graphs
+- Modify parameters for transition smoothing (phase, frequency) & persistence bins
 - Save as a new .wav file
 #### 4. Filters
 - Low/High/Band Pass